 - The clarity and effectiveness of the plan to make the materials available in their community, including the demonstrated ability of the applicant agency to implement their proposal (20 points)

 A committee appointed by the Coretta Scott King Book Awards Committee Chair will review the applications and based on total number of points, determine the recipient or recipients of the materials.
 To assure agencies and institutions receive age appropriate books, the committee reserves the right to divide a single grant among two or more agencies or institutions.

 - Any agency that serves children or youth can apply for this award.
 This includes, but is not limited to schools, libraries, social service agencies, prisons or detention centers, churches or other religious organizations, and institutions of higher education.

 - Complete applications must be received in the Office for Diversity, Literacy, and Outreach Services (ODLOS) by February 21, 2017.
-Recipient(s) of the Book Donation will be announced by the end of February.
+Recipient(s) of the Book Donation will be announced by the end of March.

-- One paper copy of the application must be submitted to ALA by the above deadline.
+- The below online application must be submitted to ALA by the above deadline.
 NO PAPER COPIES ARE REQUIRED.

 - Shipping and handling charges are the responsibility of the institution selected to receive the materials.
 These costs typically range from $30-60, depending on the distance from ALA's Chicago headquarters.

 - Materials must be claimed within one month of notification of the donation or they will be donated to the second choice of the award committee.

 - Recipients agree to accept all materials offered.

 - A selected institution may receive materials no more than once every five years.